benber86/vyper_octant_grant/README.md

 **Describe your project and why you classify it as a Public Good \***

+Vyper is a contract-oriented, pythonic programming language that targets the Ethereum Virtual Machine (EVM).
+There are over 5000 Vyper contracts deployed across a dozen chains, securing over $2 billion of value.
+Vyper is free, open-source under a permissive license and usable on all EVM-compatible chains.

 **What are your main project funding sources?**

 - [x] Grants funding